capturoo/capturoo-js-sdk-deprecated/packages/capturoo/README.md

 - `capturoo-app` - The core `capturoo` client (required).
 - `capturoo-auth` - Capturoo Authentication (optional).
 - `capturoo-capture` - Capturoo Lead Capture (optional).
-- `capturoo-manage` - Capturoo Account, Project and Lead Manager (optional).
+- `capturoo-store` - Capturoo Account, Project and Lead Manager (optional).

 When using the firebase npm package, you can `require()` just the services that you use: